AayushDamai/CS215/README.md

-Install NetworkX from their website (https://networkx.org/) or pip install it:
+Install NetworkX from the website (https://pypi.org/project/networkx/) or pip install it:

 ```bash
 pip install networkx